On this Page:

 - A requirement that hospitals post a notice of the ORS affecting nurses;

-- A mandate to the Oregon Department of Human Services to conduct a random audit of not less than seven percent of all hospitals in the state solely to verify compliance with the requirements of ORS 441.162, written staffing plan for nursing services; ORS 441.166, need for replacement of staff; and ORS 441.192, notice of employment outside of hospital;
+- A mandate to the Oregon Health Authority to conduct a random audit of not less than seven percent of all hospitals in the state solely to verify compliance with the requirements of ORS 441.162, written staffing plan for nursing services; ORS 441.166, need for replacement of staff; and ORS 441.192, notice of employment outside of hospital;

-- A mandate to the Oregon Department of Human Services to prepare an annual report summarizing the audit findings;
+- A mandate to the Oregon Health Authority to prepare an annual report summarizing the audit findings;

 - Provisions for assessment of civil penalties, when applicable; and